GoogleChrome/developer.chrome.com/site/en/blog/devtools-better-angular-debugging/index.md

 ## An improved debugging experience

 Over the past few months the Chrome DevTools team collaborated with the Angular team to launch improvements to the debugging experience in Chrome DevTools.

-As a result, Chrome DevTools [now allows developers to debug and profile web applications from the authoring perspective](/blog/devtools-modern-web-debugging): in terms of their source language and project structure, with access to information that is familiar and relevant to them.
+People from both teams worked together and took steps towards [enabling developers to debug and profile web applications from the **authoring perspective**](/blog/devtools-modern-web-debugging): in terms of their source language and project structure, with access to information that is familiar and relevant to them.

 This post takes a look under the hood to see which changes in Angular and Chrome DevTools were required to achieve this.
 Even though some of these changes are demonstrated through Angular, they can be applied to other frameworks as well.
 The Chrome DevTools team encourages other frameworks to adopt the new console APIs and source map extension points so they too can offer a better debugging experience to their users.